AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-Pig In A Bar

-A woman and her goose walked into a bar.
-The bartender asked, 'Why'd you bring the pig in the bar?'
-The woman answered, 'I do believe this is a goose!'
-The bartender says, 'I was talking to the goose!'
+The New Game of Life

+A  boy and  his mom were playing the new game of life were you could put your house  were you wanted it.
+The boy put it on the left side.
+On his next turn he moved it onto the right side.
+The mom asked why he did that and he said, 'I wanted to live on the other side of life.'